Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 <details><summary>___<ins><b>and now the&nbsp;&nbsp;<samp>T&thinsp;W&thinsp;I&thinsp;S&thinsp;T</samp></b>&nbsp;</ins> <b>.&thinsp;.&thinsp;.</b> ___</summary>
 &nbsp;

 Imagine that a user (view) input/action can be a _promise_.
-A bright example is a chess engine waiting most of its time for a player "move".
+A bright example is a chess engine waiting most of its time for a player action.
 And the chess model (instance of a `game` class) is then ... the **view**.

 We have our picture rotated 180° (or vertically flipped if you prefer).
 And it's not for fun but for viewing beyond the standard patterns.